James IV: Flodden

 The western side of the battlefield of Flodden, looking south-south-east towards Branxton Hill.
 The Scottish army advanced down the ploughed field, the English down the grassy field in the foreground.
 The modern boundary between the two fields marks the position of the marsh encountered by the Scots.

 Led by James IV, the Scottish army, numbering some 42,000 men, and including a large artillery train, crossed the River Tweed into England near Coldstream around 22 August.
 The Scottish troops were unpaid and were only required by feudal obligation to serve for forty days.
 Once across the border, a detachment turned south to attack Wark on Tweed Castle, while the bulk of the army followed the course of the Tweed downstream to the northeast to invest the remaining border castles.
 Norham Castle was taken and partly demolished, and the army then moved south, capturing the castles of Etal and Ford.
-On 8 September the Scottish army took up position against an English army commanded by Thomas Howard, Earl of Surrey, on Branxton Hill in Northumberland.
+On 8 September, the Scottish army took up position against an English army commanded by Thomas Howard, Earl of Surrey, on Branxton Hill in Northumberland.
 James's army, somewhat reduced from the original 42,000 by sickness and desertion, still amounted to about 34,000, outnumbering the English force by 8,000.
-The Scottish infantry had been equipped with 18 ft pikes by their French allies; a new weapon which had proved devastating in continental Europe, but required training, discipline and suitable terrain to use effectively.
+The Scottish infantry had been equipped by their French allies with 18 ft pikes, a new weapon which had proved devastating in continental Europe, but required training, discipline and suitable terrain to use effectively.
 The Scottish artillery, consisting mainly of heavy siege guns, included five great curtals and two great culverins, together with four sakers and six great serpentines.
 The English infantry were equipped with traditional polearms, mostly bills which were the favoured pole arm of the English infantry.
 There was also a large contingent of well-trained archers armed with the English longbow.
-The English artillery consisted of light field guns of rather old-fashioned design, typically firing a ball of only about 1 lb, but easy to handle and capable of rapid fire.
+The English artillery consisted of light field guns of rather old-fashioned design, typically firing a ball of only about 1 lb but easy to handle and capable of rapid fire.

-James IV began the battle with an artillery duel, but his heavy guns did not perform well, contemporary accounts putting this down to the difficulty for the Scots of shooting downhill, another factor being that their guns had been hastily sited instead of the careful emplacement which was usually required for such heavy weapons, slowing their rate of fire.
+James IV began the battle with an artillery duel, but his heavy guns did not perform well.
+Contemporary accounts put this down to the difficulty for the Scots of shooting downhill, and another factor concerned guns that had been hastily sited instead of conforming to the careful emplacement usually required for such heavy weapons, which slowed their rate of fire.
 This allowed the light English guns to turn a rapid fire on the massed ranks of Scottish infantry.
 The Scottish left, under Lord Home and the Earl of Huntly, then advanced downhill towards the English army.
 The Scots had placed their most heavily armoured men in the front rank so that the English archers had little impact.
-The outnumbered English formation was forced back and elements of it began to run off before Surrey ordered the intervention of Dacre's light horsemen.
+The outnumbered English formation was forced back and elements of it began to run off before Surrey ordered the intervention of the light horsemen of Thomas, Baron Dacre.
 The eventual result was a stalemate in which both sides stood off from each other and played no further part in the battle.